marcoklaassen/quarkus-kafka-demo/README.md

-# kafka-demo project with openshift pipelines quarkus native build and GitOps
+# kafka-demo project with OpenShift pipelines quarkus native build and GitOps

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

-## Build with Open Shift Pipelines
+## Build with OpenShift Pipelines

 To build a ubi based quarkus native image follow these instructions: